Camille Desmoulins

+Lucie-Simplice-Camille-Benoît Desmoulins ([lysi sɛ̃plis kamij bənwa demulɛ̃]; 2 March 1760 – 5 April 1794) was a French journalist, politician and a prominent figure of the French Revolution.
+He is best known for playing an instrumental role in the events that led to the Storming of the Bastille.
+Desmoulins was also noted for his radical criticism of the Reign of Terror as the editor of the journal Le Vieux Cordelier.
+He was a schoolmate and close friend of Maximilien Robespierre and a close friend and political ally of Georges Danton, who were leading figures in the French Revolution.

+A lawyer by training, Desmoulins was enthralled by the Revolution from its outbreak.
+On 12 July 1789, shortly after Louis XVI dismissed his popular finance minister Jacques Necker, Desmoulins delivered an impassioned call to arms to a crowd before the Palais-Royal.
+His agitation sparked widespread unrest in Paris, which culminated in the Storming of the Bastille two days later.
+Through his newfound fame, Desmoulins quickly established himself as a prominent radical pamphleteer.
+He advocated explicitly in favour of republicanism and revolutionary violence, and mounted relentless attacks on not only the Ancien Régime, but also once-sympathetic revolutionary figures such as Jacques Pierre Brissot.
+His campaigns ultimately contributed to the fall of the Girondist faction and the beginning of the Reign of Terror.

+During the Terror, Desmoulins and Danton distanced themselves from Robespierre's radical Montagnards.
+Through his new journal Le Vieux Cordelier, he criticized the excesses of the Revolutionary Government and made pleas for clemency, which enraged Robespierre and eventually led to his downfall.
+In April 1794, Desmoulins was sentenced to death by the Revolutionary Tribunal and guillotined alongside Danton and other accused Dantonists.

 Early life

 Desmoulins was born at Guise, in the province of Picardy, northern France.
 His father, Jean Benoît Nicolas Desmoulins, was a lieutenant-general of the bailliage of Guise.
 His mother was Marie-Madeleine Godart, from Wiège-Faty.
 Through the efforts of a friend, his father obtained a scholarship for the fourteen-year-old Camille to enter the Collège Louis-le-Grand in Paris.
 Desmoulins proved an exceptional student even among such notable contemporaries as Maximilien Robespierre and Louis-Marie Stanislas Fréron.
 He excelled in the study of Classical Literature and Politics, and gained a particular affinity for Cicero, Tacitus and Livy.

-Desmoulins initially pursued a career in law, and succeeded in gaining acceptance as an advocate in the parliament of Paris in 1785; however, his stammer and lack of connections to the Parisian legal community proved obstacles to success in this arena.
+Desmoulins initially pursued a career in law, and succeeded in gaining acceptance as an advocate in the Parlement of Paris in 1785; however, his stammer and lack of connections to the Parisian legal community proved obstacles to success in this arena.
 Thus stymied, he turned towards writing as an alternative outlet for his talents; his interest in public affairs led him to a career as a political journalist.